 Patients with a family history of heart disease should look to severely limit grains and sugars found in processed foods.
 A change is diet might not be easy at first however getting into a good habit takes less than 1 month of repetition.
 High risk patients should look to consume high-quality omega 3 fats (krill oil), drinking lots of fresh water and maintaining vitamin D levels between 70-100 ng/ml through 10-15 minutes of exposure to the sun.

 Another way to optimize heart health is through physical exercise.
-Regular exercising is proven to improve blood circulation and maintaining a healthy weight.
+Regular exercising is proven to increase stem cells naturally via improving blood circulation and maintaining a healthy weight.
 Please be mindful of your overall and cardiovascular health as prevention is always a better option that treatment after injury.

 To learn more about treatment for myocardial infarction and heart disease at please contact us.